FindMyRecords/app/README.md

 ![Image of Yaktocat](https://mobx.js.org/getting-started-assets/overview.png)

-States are the source of the truth : it contains the current state of our applications as :
+States are the source of the truth : it contains the current state of our application as :

 - Steps of the user in the webapp
 - Current discogs user searched